Marta Kwiatkowska: Awards and honours

-Kwiatkowska was awarded an Honorary Doctorate at the KTH Royal Institute of Technology in 2014, and is Fellow of ACM, Fellow of EATCS, Fellow of the BCS, a member of Academia Europaea, and Fellow of Polish Society of Arts & Sciences Abroad.
+Kwiatkowska was awarded an Honorary Doctorate at the KTH Royal Institute of Technology in 2014, and is Fellow of ACM, Fellow of EATCS, Fellow of the BCS, a member of Academia Europaea, Fellow of Polish Society of Arts & Sciences Abroad, and member of the American Academy of Arts and Sciences.

 Personal life

 Kwiatkowska lives in Oxford with her husband, with whom she has a daughter.